AndyObtiva/glimmer-dsl-opal/README.md

 [Glimmer](https://github.com/AndyObtiva/glimmer) DSL for [Opal](https://opalrb.com/) is an experimental proof-of-concept web GUI adapter for [Glimmer](https://github.com/AndyObtiva/glimmer) desktop apps (i.e. apps built with [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt)).
 It auto-webifies them via [Rails](https://rubyonrails.org/), allowing Ruby desktop apps to run on the web via [Opal Ruby](https://opalrb.com/) without changing a line of code.
 Apps may then be custom-styled by web designers for the web with standard CSS.

 Alternatively, web developers may directly use [Glimmer DSL for Opal](https://rubygems.org/gems/glimmer-dsl-opal) to build the GUI of web apps since it is as simple as desktop development, thus requiring a lot less code that is in pure Ruby only and avoiding opaque web concepts like 'render' and 'reactive'.
-No HTML/JS/CSS skills are even needed.
+No HTML/JS/CSS skills are even required.
+Still, web designers may be involved with CSS only if needed.

 Glimmer DSL for Opal successfully reuses the entire [Glimmer](https://github.com/AndyObtiva/glimmer) core DSL engine in [Opal Ruby](https://opalrb.com/) inside a web browser, and as such inherits the full range of powerful Glimmer desktop [data-binding](https://github.com/AndyObtiva/glimmer#data-binding) capabilities for the web.